hypercharge/hypercharge-php/README.md

 ## Submit Mobile Payment from mobile device

-Example Mobile Submit XML your mobile mobile application posts to `$payment->submit_url` to process the payment.
+Example Mobile Submit XML your mobile application posts to `$payment->submit_url` to process the payment.

 ```xml
 <payment>